AMDESE/sev-tool/readme.md

         - Validates the VCEK using the ASK
      - Optional input args: --ofolder [folder_path]
          - This allows the user to specify the folder where the tool will import the certs from, otherwise it will use the same folder as the SEV-Tool executable
+     - Files read in: vcek.pem, ask.pem, ark.pem
+     - Outputs: none
      - Example
          ```sh
          $ sudo ./sevtool --ofolder ./certs --validate_cert_chain_vcek
          ```
+21. export_cert_chain_vcek
+     - This command exports all of the certs (VCEK, ASK, ARK) as .pem files and zips them up so that the Platform Owner can send them to the Guest Owner to allow the Guest Owner to validate the vcek cert chain and the SNP guest message's Attestation report from SNP_GUEST_REQUEST.
+The tool gets the VCEK and ASK_ARK certificates from the AMD KDS server.
+     - Required input args: TCBVersion returned from SNPPlatformStatus as a decimal string
+     - Optional input args: --ofolder [folder_path]
+         - This allows the user to specify the folder where the tool will export all of the certificates to and the zip folder in
+     - Files read in: none
+     - Outputs:
+        - If --[ofolder] flag used: The certificates will be exported to and zipped up in the folder specified.
+Otherwise, they will be exported to and zipped up in the same directory as the SEV-Tool executable.
+Files: vcek.der, vcek.pem, cert_chain.pem, ask.pem, ark.pem, certs_export_vcek.zip
+     - Example
+         ```sh
+         $ sudo ./sevtool --ofolder ./certs --export_cert_chain_vcek [tcb_version]
+         $ sudo ./sevtool --ofolder ./certs --export_cert_chain_vcek 0000000000000163
+         ```

 ## Running tests
 To run tests to check that each command is functioning correctly, run the test_all command and check that the entire thing returns success.
 1. test_all
      - Required input args: --ofolder [folder_path]
-         - Make a directly that the tests can use to store certs/data in during the test.
-Note that the tool will clear this directly before the tests are run.
+         - Make a directory that the tests can use to store certs/data in during the test.
+Note that the tool will clear this directory before the tests are run.
      - Example
          ```sh
          $ sudo ./sevtool --ofolder ./tests --test_all